dickyw71/Jean-Wheatley-tributes/README.md

 ---

->_"Jeanie was a loyal and faithful friend who was kind, throughtful, generous and selfless.
+>_"Jeanie was a loyal and faithful friend who was kind, thoughtful, generous and selfless.
 Loved by everyone who knew her."_

 **_Kathleen Trimmer_**